Webcam: Entering the mainstream (late 1990s)

 One of the most widely reported-on webcam sites was JenniCam, created in 1996, which allowed Internet users to observe the life of its namesake constantly, in the same vein as the reality TV series Big Brother, launched four years later.
 Other cameras are mounted overlooking bridges, public squares, and other public places, their output made available on a public web page in accordance with the original concept of a "webcam".
 Aggregator websites have also been created, providing thousands of live video streams or up-to-date still pictures, allowing users to find live video streams based on location or other criteria.

 In the late 1990s, Microsoft NetMeeting was the only videoconferencing software on PC in widespread use, making use of webcams.
 In the following years, instant messaging clients started adding webcam support: Yahoo Messenger introduced this with version 5.5 in 2002, allowing video calling in 20 frames per second using a webcam.
 MSN Messenger gained this in version 5.0 in 2003.

-2000s–present
+2000s–2019

 Around the turn of the 21st century, computer hardware manufacturers began building webcams directly into laptop and desktop screens, thus eliminating the need to use an external USB or FireWire camera.
 Gradually webcams came to be used more for telecommunications, or videotelephony, between two people, or among several people, than for offering a view on a Web page to an unknown public.

 For less than US$100 in 2012, a three-dimensional space webcam became available, producing videos and photos in 3D anaglyph image with a resolution up to 1280 × 480 pixels.
-Both sender and receiver of the images must use 3D glasses to see the effect of three dimensional image.
+Viewers must use 3D glasses to see the effect of three-dimensional images.